Fresno Grizzlies Game Notes at Inland Empire

 EJ AND THE SB: Grizzlies' outfielder EJ Andrews Jr. has stolen nine bases this season, one in nine different games.
 Fresno is 9-0 when Andrews Jr. swipes a base with all nine games ending within four runs.
 Four of those nine games have ended with one-run Fresno wins.

-PILAR PITCHES: Tonight, the Grizzlies hand the ball to righty Anderson Pilar, who played for Fresno in 2021.
-The 25-year-old has a career 2.70 ERA over 283.2 innings (168 games, 11 starts) and is 7-1 all-time as a Fresno Grizzlies pitcher.
-You can read more about the Dominican native on Page 2 of the Game Notes.
+STAINE STARTS: Tonight, the Grizzlies hand the ball to righty Connor Staine.
+The 22-year-old is ranked as the Rockies #25 overall prospect on MLB.com and is considered to be an intriguing pitcher.
+You can read more about the UCF product on Page 2 of the Game Notes and Page 63 of the Media Guide.

 BIG CROWDS FOR GRIZZLIES STARTERS: This season, Grizzlies starting pitchers have enjoyed big crowds in their outings.
 RHP Jordy Vargas (13 starts, 58,383), LHP Caleb Franzen (14 starts, 58,225) and RHP Connor Staine (14 starts, 48,837) rank 1-2-3 in the California League in highest total attendance during their starts.
-Vargas (13 starts, 4,491), Franzen (14 starts, 4,159) and Anderson Pilar (2 starts, 4,055) rank 2-3-4 in highest average attendance, all behind former Grizzlies starter Joe Musgrove (1 start, 5,738).
+Vargas (13 starts, 4,491) and Franzen (14 starts, 4,159) rank 2-3 in highest average attendance, all behind former Grizzlies starter Joe Musgrove (1 start, 5,738).
 Musgrove made a rehab start with Lake Elsinore.
-(Credit to Cory Schwartz from Major League Baseball).
+(Credit to Cory Schwartz from Major League Baseball)

 SINGLE-SEASON SAVES RECORD WATCH: Grizzlies closer Zach Agnos has a Minor League-leading 17 saves this season, putting him in a tie for 9th all-time (Manny Aybar, 2003) in the franchise's Top 10 single-season saves.
 Next up for Agnos are Cory Bailey (1999) and Heath Hembree (2014), who are tied for seventh all-time with 18 saves.